 When you have a Workers Compensation claim, it will end at some point.
-In other words, at a certain point of time, you won’t receive any more money for your injury.
-You can accept a settlement, or, if you feel it is low / unfair, you can take your case in front of a judge, with the help of a skilled workers compensation attorney.
-How disabled you are may factor in to the decision (between you and your attorney) to pursue your claim in court.
+In other words, at a certain point in time, you won’t receive any more money for your injury.
+You can accept a settlement, or, if you feel it is low/unfair, you can take your case in front of a judge, with the help of a skilled workers compensation attorney.
+How disabled you are may factor into the decision (between you and your attorney) to pursue your claim in court.

 In an ideal world, you will make a full recovery.
 But what if you do not, and what if it is apparent that you will have permanent damage of some kind from your injury?
 For example, blurred vision for the rest of your life from a head injury, or restricted use of one arm after a shoulder injury.
 This is known as PPD – Permanent Partial Disability.